 Film and the City

-Film and the City looks at notions of the city as shaped by Indian and World cinema, taught by watching films as a text and discuss the socio-economic contexts of film movements, to inspire and make different urban contexts more legible.
+Film and the City looks at notions of the city as shaped by Indian and World cinema, taught by watching films as a text and discussing the socio-economic contexts of film movements, to inspire and make different urban contexts more comprehensible.

 Ways of Seeing